flatironinstitute/sciware/08_Julia/content.md

 ## Sciwares in the Pipeline

-- Python Performance
+- Python Performance: Date TBD
 - Intro to Github, in collaboration with Software Carpentry.

-  - Let us know if you're interested in doing SWC Instructor Training
+### Let us know if you're interested in doing SWC Instructor Training